KevinCJHuang/EmojiFlipApp/README.md

 The Cardify viewModifier also contains an animation, which creates the "card flip" effect as shown in the demo gif.

+### Shape & Animation
+As you may notice, when a card is clicked and flipped back, there is a pie-shaped countdown animation.
+As mentioned above, the animation is used to track bonus time for bonus mark rewards.
+There was originally no "pie shape" in SwiftUI, and certainly no "countdown" animation.
+I have implemented both in order to achieve this countdown feature.

 ## Design

+### Enum Type
+To implement safe codes, I have used the Enum types at several places where in the perspective of programming language grammar, a function may return nil.
+I have also uses keywords such as "if let" to safely unwrap the Enum Type and take its value.
+Although there should be no change that this app actually encounters such behaviour, it is a good practice to use Enum whenever you can.

+### Low Coupling, High Cohesion
+Low Coupling and High Cohesion is an important principle in software development.
+In this app, I have achieved (unnecessarily) high cohesion by modularizating everything I can, which results in the Cardify ViewModifer, the Pie shape animation, and the grid view.
+It is probably unlikely that I will use them in my future projects, but again it's very good and necessary practice to maintain low coupling of your codes.

+## Next Steps
+In my opinion, this app is only a prototype and has many opportunities for improvement.
+Firstly, there is only one ball theme for the game right now.
+I could add a selection page for users to choose for more themes.
+Secondly, although there is a bonus mark trackdown feature, I have not yet implemented the mark tracking feature due scheduling issues.
+I am looking forward to take some time in the future and finish this app up, probably in December 2020, after the exams.